Connect the inverter to the ACAN port on the master battery using a standard CAT5e/CAT6 Ethernet cable.

 No lights will appear yet — this is expected.

-Press and hold the red SW (Power) button for 1–2 seconds on each battery.
+Press and hold the red SW (Power) button for 1–2 seconds on the MASTER ONLY

 The batteries will auto-address sequentially.